7 Best Test Management Software in 2025

 Cons of Testomat.io

-• First-time setup of CI tokens and advanced BDD may feel heavy for small teams who only need basic test management capabilities.
+• Initial setup (configuring CI tokens, mastering the BDD workflow) can feel heavy for very small teams that only need basic test management capabilities.

 Pricing of Testomat.io